RENOIR - A Dataset for Real Low-Light Image Noise Reduction: Experiments

-Foi's Poisson-Gaussian noise model is using just the noisy image to infer the ground truth image.
-With our image pair model we have both clean and noisy image pairs and are able to infer more accurately the ground truth image.
-This is why in Figure \ref{fig:sigmaplots} we can see all the pair image models are grouped closer together than the Poisson-Gaussian mixture model.
-Also, note that this evaluation was on a special scene of a uniform background of continuously changing intensity and no edges.
-Foi's Poisson-Gaussian noise model would have more difficulty in estimating the noise curve in images with a lot of edges or a lot of textures.
+Foi's Poisson-Gaussian noise model is using just the noisy image to infer the noise level in the image.
+With our data acquisition methodology we have both clean and noisy images and are able to infer more accurately the noise level in the image.
+Also, note that this evaluation was done on a special scene of a uniform background of continuously changing intensity and no edges.
+Foi's estimation method would have more difficulty in estimating the noise curve in images with a lot of edges or a lot of textures.
+At the same time, the three image approach only used the aligned images and no blurring, so it should work as well when edges are present.